 And yet he has an uncomfortable history in relation to another major terrorist event, the bombing of Guildford barracks, for which seven members of the Maguire family - The Maguire Seven - were arrested.
 In that trial Hayes and two of his working colleagues knew of significant evidence consistent with the innocence of the accused, but concealed it from the Guildford bombing trial.

 It was only through a Parliamentary judicial inquiry by Sir John May, beginning in September 1989 and concluding in July 1990, that the matter was exposed.
 The entire Maguire family were freed on appeal.

-In February 2012 startling new evidence emerged.
+In the Lockerbie case, in February 2012, startling new evidence emerged.
 Specially commissioned scientific tests by two independent experts proved that the fragment produced in the trial could not have come from a timer board manufactured by Swiss electronics company Thuring.
-Thuring supplied electronic circuit boards for a wide range of industries, including Swiss supplier MEBO.
+Thuring supplied electronic circuit boards for a wide range of industries, including Swiss supplier to Libya, MEBO.

 3. Key evidence concealed from the court by the police and Scottish Crown officers.
 Only in 2007 did it emerge (in a four-year investigation by the Scottish Criminal Cases Review Commission) that many important statements and facts were concealed by Scottish police and Crown officers.